clulab/ConceptAlignment/README.md

 * Run the scrapers using the ScraperApp, which is configured for the
   * IsiScraper and
   * SuperMaasScraper.
+* You will need to have a file `../credentials/IsiScraper.properties` in order to do this.
 * Run the indexers.
   * HnswlibIndexerApp is used for the KNN searches.
 It should index the data from
     * ISI